-Investment and operating costs are key considerations, and laser and TIJ offer two different capital acquisition models.
+In today's business environment, the cost factor is obviously a key consideration, and laser and TIJ offer two different capital acquisition models.
 On total cost of ownership, TIJ and laser can be competitive solutions, however TIJ has a lower capital cost than laser technology.
 This advantage is magnified whenever multiple print locations are required on a given substrate.
 TIJ coders have the opportunity to add several printheads to a given controller - providing an easy way to print on two (or more) sides of a given carton or printing on multiple lanes.
 Lasers benefit from eliminating the need for inks, but operating budgets should take periodic filter replacement into consideration.
-The frequency of replacement will be governed by the amount of filter loading based upon the amount of debris and fumes for the given substrate.
-Throughput and utilization of the packaging line are also factors to be considered.
+The frequency of replacement will be governed by the amount of filter loading based upon the amount of debris / fumes for the given substrate and the throughput and utilization of the packaging line.
 A coding and marking specialist can provide a customized cost comparison of these two technologies, taking into consideration the unique requirements of a given application.